-DUI/DWI offenders are usually required to attend a specific number of hours either in counseling, meetings or a substance abuse rehabilitation program.
-Each state has its own requirements when it comes to sentencing for the DUI/DWI offender.
+DUI/DWI offenders are often required to participate in a certain number of hours either in counseling, meetings or a drug or alcohol treatment program.
+Each state has its own requirements when it comes to retribution for the DUI/DWI offender.
 Offenders who are deemed low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
 These meetings are typically held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their mandatory counseling or substance abuse rehabilitation program.
+DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their assigned counseling or alcohol rehab program.

-Self payment drug treatment facilities are a great alternative to other types of rehabilitation centers i.e. private medical insurance and state funded programs.
-People who are capable of attending self payment programs pay for their entire rehab process out of pocket.
+Self payment drug rehabilitation centers are an outstanding alternative to other types of rehabilitation centers i.e. private medical insurance and state funded facilities.
+Individuals who are able to attend self payment programs pay for their entire treatment process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
 It just means that self payment is their primary method of covering the cost of their drug or alcohol rehabilitation program.
-In order to learn more about self payment programs, contact a drug or alcohol treatment facility and inquire as to their payment options.
-It is a good idea to contact a number of facilities so that you have a comparison of your choices with regards to treatment options and payment methods.
+To learn more about self payment at a specific program, make contact with a substance abuse rehab center and ask about their payment options.
+It is beneficial to contact several programs so that you have a comparison of your choices with regards to treatment options and payment methods.